jespinosal/system_impact_classification/README.md

 * bot.py: Once "data_processed" folder has the 3 above files you can run it on the terminal.
 To check the bot paths take a look to the file \playground\bot_flows_experiments_hitl_tree_default.ipynb that describe the graph work flow.

 ## Front and backend info:
+For MVE:
+* Backend + Frontend is available in :  frontend_mve.py >> treamlit run frontend_mve.py

+For MPV
 * Backend : Based on FAST API, the service.py file provide functionalities to interact with agent using RestAPI: >> uvicorn service:app
-* Frontend: Based on Streamlit, the file client.py encapsulate main options to interact with service trhough the front_end_st.py file >> streamlit run front_end_st.py
+* Frontend: Based on Streamlit, the file client.py encapsulate main options to interact with service trhough the front_end_st.py file >> streamlit run frontend_mvp.py

 ## Agent graph:
 The system implements to following nodes: